kemsky/arduino-digital-caliper/readme.md

-# Reading measurements from cheap chinese digital calipers
+# Reading measurements from chinese digital calipers

 Created using PlatformIO addon for Visual Studio Code.